 Ayers Rock On A Budget - Cut Costs At Uluru

-On this page I tell you how to visit Uluru while spending as little as possible.
-It's a page for those that have their own car or are renting one.
+The page tells you how to visit Uluru while spending as little as possible.

 Accommodation at Uluru